Blasda01/Recipe_Nutrition_App/README.md

 *Create buttons to display new graph details (ie changing view from Calories to Protein)

-*Create functions to alter nutrition information graphics once user inputs alterred ingredient amounts.
+*Create functions to change nutrition information graphics once user inputs alterred ingredient amounts.

 **Tools Used**